 16. Unused Cell Phones

 Too many cell phones are ending up in landfills.
-Rather than tossing your old cell phone, give it as a gift to someone who needs one that’s new-to-them.
-Sell it on eBay.
-See if your cell phone manufacturer has a program where they will buy or take your old phone back when you purchase a new one.
+Rather than tossing your old cell phone, give it as a gift to someone who needs it.
+You can also cash in from it on eBay.
+Alternatively, see if your cell phone manufacturer has a program where they will buy or take your old phone back when you purchase a new one.

 17. Old Wine Corks